A Look into: HTML5 Placeholder Attribute

 Final Thought

-The HTML5 Placeholder attribute certainly makes adding placeholder text easier.
-Now it is up to us, web developers and designers, to choose which method to use: JavaScript or HTML5.
+attribute certainly simplifies adding placeholder text.
+Now, it’s up to web developers and designers to choose which method to use: the traditional JavaScript approach or the HTML5 attribute.